Francine is the Director of the Open Justice Centre and Senior Lecturer in Law.

 She also leads the digital justice project, the Open Justice Centre as become the first university in the UK to use legal automation platform, Josef to educate law students.
 Francine is working with colleagues on a Virtual Reality Courtroom project which will support both teaching and learning and knowledge exchange.
 Francine has written OU teaching materials on pro bono, social justice and legal skills.

 Francine is the editor of the Journal of Commonwealth Law and Legal Education (the Journal of the Commonwealth Legal Education Association).

 Francine was awarded a grant from the Equality and Human Rights Commission for a collaborative project with AdviceUK to develop Human Rights and Discrimination training for the free advice sector.
 She was also involved in developing the UNODC Implementing the United Nations Education for Justice (E4J) initiative in your university course.

-Francine is also one of the academic advisors on the forthcoming critically acclaimed BBC/OU television documentary series, The Detectives due to be broadcast in autumn 2020.
+Francine is also one of the academic advisors on the critically acclaimed second series of the BBC/OU television documentary series, The Detectives

 Francine is a regular columnist for Lawyer Monthly.

 ChatGPT and the Future of Legal Education and Practice (2023)